gnikhilchand/Lyric-Match---AI-Powered-Song-Guessing-Game/README.md

 ---

-## Future Enhancements

-- Add more song categories (e.g., Pop, Rock, Hip-Hop).
-- Implement a timer for each round.
-- Add hints for difficult songs.
-- Support multiplayer mode.

----

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes.
-4. Submit a pull request.

----

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---